MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     The installed service is named **Azure Information Protection Scanner** and is configured to run by using the scanner service account that you created.

+Now that the scanner is installed, you need to get an Azure AD token for the service account to authenticate so that it can run unattended.

 ## Get an Azure AD token for the scanner service account to authenticate to the Azure Information Protection service

 1. From the same Windows Server computer, or from your desktop, sign in to the Azure portal to create two Azure AD applications that are needed to specify an access token for authentication.
 After an initial interactive sign in, this token lets the scanner then run non-interactively.